project-ida/two-state-quantum-systems/src/05-excitation-transfer.md

 commutator(H,P).full
 ```

-We have zero commutator - this is exactly what we need.
+We have zero commutator - this shows that partiy is indeed conserved.

 We are now ready to put this all together in much the same way we did in the last tutorial, i.e. create a function that can extract the even parity universe (+1) or the odd parity universe (-1).